Char-Al/convert_gzip2leon/README.md

 ## What ?

 This script was developed to recompressed fastq, already compressed with gzip, with LEON.
-I dont recommend to use this to do both in the same time (even if it could).
+I dont recommend to use this script to do both (gz2leon and leon2gz) in the same time (even if it could).

 ## Usage